Mental Health First Aid

 Mental Health First Aid for Adults teaches people how to recognize signs of mental health or substance use challenges in adults ages 18 and older, how to offer and provide initial help, and how to guide a person toward appropriate care, if necessary.
 In this highly interactive workshop, participants use scenarios to put the 5-step action plan into practice, in both crisis and non-crisis situations.
 Topics of discussion include anxiety, depression, psychosis, and addictions.

-The next session is June 15th-July 20th, 2022.
-CLICK HERE for more information
+The next session is March 7-April 11, 2024.
+CLICK HERE for more information.

 WeCOPE is an interactive program that helps adults cope with life stress.
 WeCOPE has been shown to reduce stress and depression, increase positive affect, and improve health behaviors.
 Managing life’s challenges in healthy ways allows participants to take better care of themselves and others.